-- A. Presentation by TxDOT, Laredo District, on the funding (current and future projected) available to TxDOT, Laredo District and the Laredo MPO and the application of said funding to projects in the Laredo District. - B. Status on Government Accountability Office (GAO) report on railroad issues (U.S. Border Communities Ongoing DOT Efforts Could Help Address Impacts of International Freight Rail). - C. Status report on the Regional Mobility Authority (RMA).
+Presentation by TxDOT, Laredo District, on the funding (current and future projected) available ty TxDOT, Laredo District and the Laredo MPO and the application of said funding to projects in the Laredo District

+Status on Government Accountability Office (GAO) report on railroad issues (U.S. Border Communities Ongoing DOT Efforts Could Help Address Impacts of International Freight Rail).